leosala/sacla/Readme.md

 - if on a normal file, average of threholded images, plus laser on - laser off spectra
 - if on a ROI'd file, as above, plus original averaged dark subtracted image

+You can also use the `get_pump_probe.py`, which is an improved multiprocessing version.

 ## Plot monodimensional quantities vs scans

 Plot only one scan, e.g.: